Lifecycle Callbacks

 )Circuit breaker

-denial_count = 0
+blocked_count = 0

-def circuit_breaker(envelope, reason, contract_id):
+def circuit_breaker(tool_call, reason, decision_name):

-global denial_count
+global blocked_count

-denial_count += 1
+blocked_count += 1

-if denial_count > 10:
+if blocked_count > 10:

-guard = Edictum(contracts=[...], on_deny=circuit_breaker)Development debugging
+guard = Edictum(rules=[...], on_block=circuit_breaker)Development debugging

-Print denials to the console during development:
+Print block events to the console during development:

 guard = Edictum(

-on_deny=lambda env, reason, cid: print(f"DENIED {env.tool_name}: {reason} [{cid}]"),
+on_block=lambda env, reason, name: print(f"BLOCKED {env.tool_name}: {reason} [{name}]"),

 on_allow=lambda env: print(f"ALLOWED {env.tool_name}"),